Muxia village and harbour from Monte Corpiño. End of the Camino de Finisterre and Muxia

 Practicalities

-Although we stopped in Negreira to buy bread, we messed up slightly by missing the chance to stop at the Albergue café in Piaxe so the next opportunity was in Vilaserio.
+We stopped in Negreira to buy bread but missed the chance to stop at the albergue café in Piaxe, so the next proper opportunity was in Vilaserio.

-We didn’t stay overnight in Santa Mariña – our tour operator arranged for a transfer to take us to a lovely country house hotel instead.
+We didn’t stay overnight in Santa Mariña.
+Our tour operator arranged a transfer to a lovely country house hotel instead.

 The walk from Santa Mariña was fairly easy – the most challenging part being the climb up Monte Aro.
 The views were well worth the effort though.
 There are some binoculars near the top of Monte Aro so that you can get a better look at the Fervenza Reservoir and surrounds.